Program FAQ

 What should I wear for rowing practice?

 RowAmerica has a strict clothing policy which requires all rowers to wear hi-visibility (Hi-Viz) yellow tops at all times for maximum on-water visibility and safety.
 If the weather is chilly, you may want to dress in layers as you will warm up once practice begins.
 Just remember to keep your outermost top layer Hi-Viz!
 Slim-fitting shorts or tights that will not get caught in seat tracks and wheels are also recommended.
 Most rowing shells are fitted with shoes, so your own running shoes will stay on the dock.
 Always carry a refillable water bottle, and wear a hat with a sun-visor to protect your eyes and face.
-To order RowAmerica gear from our Scull&Sweep gear shop, visit our FORMS link.

 It’s raining.
 Is there still practice?